MDAnalysis/UserGuide/doc/source/contributing_code.rst

     .. code-block:: bash

         pip install virtualenvwrapper
-        # or on ubuntu
-        sudo apt install virtualenvwrapper
-        # or on fedora
-        sudo dnf install python-virtualenvwrapper

 Then, you need to load it into your terminal session.
 Add the following lines in ``~/.bashrc``.
 They will be executed every time you open a new terminal session: